Massachusetts laws

 Capital punishment, Bureau of Justice Statistics.

-A collection of statistical publications on the topic of capital punishment in the United States, including:
+A collection of statistical publications on the topic of capital punishment in the United States, including Capital punishment statistical publications: 1971/1972 to 2023.

-Death penalty doctrine and practice, Congressional Research Service’s U.S. Constitution Annotated, available from Cornell Law School’s Legal Information Institute, updated to the currently published version.
+Death penalty, Congressional Research Service’s U.S. Constitution Annotated, available via Cornell Law School’s Legal Information Institute.

 Information about early doctrine, important federal cases, and various limitations on imposition of the death penalty.